Frijol/climate-change/GLOSSARY.md

 ## uplift
 an extra cost, usually about 10% of the power purchase price, added to the power purchase price to account for extra operating costs (out-of-merit dispatch, standby, and reactive power) related to market inefficiencies resulting from a day-ahead power purchase market in the United Kingdom [Graves, 1-2][Graves]

+## VARs
+volt-amps reactive, a measure of reactive power

 ## voltage collapse
 power demand exceeds supply so much that the system goes down (any given power supply has a finite supply capability, a "point of maximum loadability") [Hiskens, 21][Hiskens]